kkester/rps-tdd-kata/README.md

 TDD stands for Test Driven Development and in a nutshell it is a practice where you implement a feature by first writing the test, getting the test to fail, then implement the simplest minimal code needed to make the test pass, refactor the code, and then repeat.

 ### Executing this TDD Code Kata
 In this Code Kata, the exercise will involve building a simple Rock, Paper, Scissors game.
 The goal is to write a method that takes two parameters; hand one and hand two.
 The method will then determine the result and return a value indicating that either Hand One Won, Hand Two Won, or the result was a Tie.
 The team should also decide which assertion framework they will use.
-The first Kata should may be use org.junit assertions, but subsequent Katas code use others such as assertj.
+The first Kata should probably use `org junit` assertions, but subsequent Katas code use others such as `assertj`.

 #### Step 1
 Write a failing test.
 Discuss first with the team and decide which should be the first test case.
 For example, rock vs rock.